johncf/editor-design/README.md

 ## Performance Optimizations

 Certain details about the buffer may be indexed (cached) by the Shell to boost performance.
-These should be implemented only if the performance is measurably affected.
+These should be implemented only if the performance can be provably improved.

-An entry in an index has four major fields:

-- Offset: Byte offset of this entry from the beginning of file
-- Version: Version of the buffer using which this entry was created
-- State: The state of the parser or something when this entry was created
-- Data: Something useful

-When some text is added or deleted from the buffer, the data structure of the index should be such that offsets can be efficiently updated.
-The entries following the point of change need not be deleted.
-In fact, a few consecutive changes in text might make most of the indexed data useful again (for example, opening a curly brace, entering some text and then closing it later, without affecting other pairings).

-This is why we need the State entry to make the indexing lazy.
-Before using the Data, check if the current state at that offset is indeed the same as when it was indexed.

-The indices will be coarse grained or non-existent as we move farther from the Cursor.
-We will be making a few approximations in case we need data from those parts of the buffer.
+The data structure of the index should enable efficient (and possibly lazy) updates.
+Laziness is useful when stale entries may be used to speculate the actual values (which is often the case).

 ### Line Wraps